 ||UIC Study Abroad Staff

-The full time staff of five professional international education administrators have all spent considerable time living and working abroad, in addition to participation on study abroad programs.
+The full time staff of four professional international education administrators have all spent considerable time living and working abroad, in addition to participation on study abroad programs.
 Collectively, the staff’s formal work experience in international education exceeds fifty years.
 They have fluency in six languages.
-Their academic experience includes: Doctoral field research in History and Geography in central India; Oriental Studies and Chinese Linguistics in Russia; Economics and Baltic Studies in Lithuania; International Business and Spanish literature; Higher Education Administration; and Psychology.
+Their academic experience includes: Doctoral field research in History and Geography in central India; Oriental Studies and Chinese Linguistics in Russia; Economics and Baltic Studies in Lithuania; Psychology, and Public and Business Administration.

 B.1} In the second level of consideration, there are a range of issues which involve a combination of academic and operational benchmarks.
 In general, the academic quality of programs is determined by home-country or US accreditation, breadth and depth of the curriculum available to visiting students, appropriate language instruction, and reputation among peer departments or disciplines.